JakeStanger/Rofi_MPD/readme.md

 You obviously require Rofi and MPD to be installed (and running in the case of MPD).

 ## Installation

+### Python Package

+You can install the [pypi](https://pypi.org/project/Rofi-MPD/) package using `pip3 install Rofi-MPD`.

+Make sure wherever it is installed to is on your path.
+You can check with `pip3 show Rofi-MPD`.

 ### Arch Linux

 Arch users can install the [rofi-mpd-git](https://aur.archlinux.org/packages/rofi-mpd-git/) package.

 ### Other

 Clone this repo somewhere.

 ## Usage